-1. a) The International Business Law program is open to law students enrolled in JD or LLB programs at accredited Canadian or American universities, and to international law students enrolled at universities with which Queen's is an exchange partner.
+- 1. a) The International Business Law program is open to law students enrolled in JD or LLB programs at accredited Canadian or American universities, and to international law students enrolled at universities with which Queen's is an exchange partner.
 Admission is restricted to students who will have completed at least the first year of the JD/LLB program (or part thereof, if registered as a part-time student) by the commencement of the BISC program, or upper-year students.
 If available, transcripts of first-year grades from the fall term are to be provided.
 Upper-year applicants from Canadian law schools, including Queen's Law, should provide a transcript of their JD/LLB coursework showing good academic performance.
 International law students must provide transcripts of their coursework in law showing good academic performance and an academic letter of reference.
-The language of instruction is English and proof of fluency may be required.

-b) The Public International Law program is open to students who satisfy the requirements in point #1a.
+The language of instruction is English and proof of fluency may be required. - b) The Public International Law program is open to students who satisfy the requirements in point 1a.
 Admission may also be possible for qualified applicants who have an academic or professional background in an area related to public international law.
 For example, an applicant who has worked with a NGO involved in the field of international human rights or an applicant with a degree in international studies would be considered for admission.
 Such applicants should support their application with a letter of reference.

-- 2. Students may enroll in the International Business Law program or the Public International Law program.
+- Students may enroll in the International Business Law program or the Public International Law program.
 Due to conflicts in field trip and class times, students are not permitted to take a combination of courses from different programs. - 3.
-Courses in the International Business Law Program: - LAW-540 Public International Law (3 credits) (taken in the first two weeks of the program with students in the Public International Law program) - LAW-454 International Economic Law (3 credits) - LAW-666 International Commercial Law (3 credits)
+Courses in the International Business Law Program: - LAW-666 International Commercial Law (3 credits) - LAW-454 International Economic Law (3 credits) - LAW-673 Introduction to Public International Law (Economic Focus) (3 credits)